open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-markdown.md

 ### 3.5 Open a pull request

 Once you have your profile ready, it's time to create a pull request.
-Click on one of the "Pull request" buttons as highlighted in the screenshot below.
+Click on the "Pull request" buttons as highlighted in the screenshot below.

 ![Initiate Pull Request](image/mi-initiate-pull-request.png)